KaeyaBuilds/artifact-and-weapon/albedo.md

 # Albedo

+If the v2.3 leaks are true:
+* Albedo gets a **~40% dmg increase** from new weapon and artifact set combined.
+* The artifact and the weapon each brings ~20% of dmg increase.
+* R5 Cinnabar Spindle (new 4* weapon) beats any existing R5 5* weapons.
+  * The top contender being R5 Mistsplitter Reforged with 2 stacks.
+But R5 Cinnabar Spindle beats it by +12% dmg.
+* 4 piece hod (Husk of Opulent Dreams) artifact set is BiS.
+  * 2-hod-2-petra is the second best artifact set.
+It is worse than 4 stack 4-hod by ~16% but it is ~4% better than 1 stack 4-hod.

+More details:

 | Sword                          | Refinement | Artifact set   | Mainstats    | E optimized damage | Rotation optimized damage | Dmg compare |
 | ------------------------------ | ---------- | -------------- | ------------ | ------------------ | ------------------------- | ----------- |
 | Cinnabar Spindle               | 5          | 4-hod 4 stacks | DEF%/GEO/CR  | 27378.2087         | 490985.3209               | 143.46%     |